teddyjfpender/tstwo/README.md

 </div>

 <div align="center">
-  <h1>TsTwo</h1>
+  <h1>TStwo</h1>
 </div>

 ## 🌟 About

-TsTwo is a TypeScript port of the Stwo project, built as a Bun monorepo.
+TStwo is a TypeScript port of the [Stwo](https://github.com/starkware-libs/stwo) project, built as a Bun monorepo.
 The project is still under heavy development and is not yet production ready.

 ## 🚀 Key Features

-- **TypeScript implementation** mirroring the original Stwo architecture.
+- **TypeScript implementation** mirroring the original [Stwo](https://github.com/starkware-libs/stwo) architecture.
 - **Monorepo setup** using Bun workspaces for the core library and application packages.
 - **Ready to develop** with scripts for building, testing and running locally.